Federal Benefit·🎓Education & Training

 Time limit

-If you separated before January 1, 2013, you must use benefits within 15 years of your last discharge.
+If you separated before January 1, 2013, you must use benefits within 15 years of last discharge.
 If you separated on or after January 1, 2013, there is no time limit (Forever GI Bill).

 Transferability